 I used this recipe to make a Warm Vanilla Sugar Scrub (use vanilla essential oil or 2 Tbsp. vanilla extract), Lemon Salt Scrub, and a Grapefruit Mint Salt Scrub.
 I can’t wait to make several more batches and experiment with some more scents including peppermint, lemon-eucalyptus, and sweet orange-lavender.

 Tips & Ideas

 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.

 I also love being able to use different sugars or Epsom salts – mainly because I had a huge bag of Epsom salts under the bathroom sink that was not getting used.
 (My organic cane sugar is not cheap!)
 Choose sugar for a fine grain, and Epsom salts for a larger grain body scrub.

-I even pulled out my craft supplies to create some fancy tags for my hand-crafted body scrubs.
 The oil will separate in some of these scrubs, so it’s a good idea to attach a small spoon if giving away as a gift.

 In addition to my mom receiving one of these as a “just because” gift, I was able to give two body scrubs as birthday gifts this week, and another as a housewarming gift!
 I think these luxurious body scrubs will make the PERFECT holiday gift for friends and family.
 They are so simple to throw together, make a beautiful addition to a gift basket, and are great as a stand-alone gift.